Fabian strategy: Later examples

 The most noted use of Fabian strategy in American history was by George Washington, sometimes called the "American Fabius" for his use of the strategy during the first year of the American Revolutionary War.
 While Washington had initially pushed for traditional direct engagements using battle lines, he was convinced of the merits of using his army to harass the British rather than engage them, both by the urging of his generals in his councils of war, and by the pitched-battle disasters of 1776, especially the Battle of Long Island.
-In addition, given his background as a colonial officer who had participated in asymmetric campaigns against Native Americans, Washington predicted that this style would aid in defeating the traditional tactics of the British Army.

-During the American Revolution, John Adams' dissatisfaction with Washington's conduct of the war led him to declare, "I am sick of Fabian systems in all quarters."
+In addition, given his background as a colonial officer who had participated in asymmetric campaigns against Native Americans, Washington predicted that this style would aid in defeating the traditional tactics of the British Army (his predictions were proven correct).
+John Adams' dissatisfaction with Washington's conduct of the war led him to declare, "I am sick of Fabian systems in all quarters."

 Throughout history, the Fabian strategy has been employed all over the world.
-Used against Napoleon's Grande Armée, it proved decisive in defeating the French invasion of Russia.
+Used against Napoleon's Grande Armée in combination with scorched earth and guerrilla war, it proved decisive in defeating the French invasion of Russia.
 Sam Houston effectively employed a Fabian defense in the aftermath of the Battle of the Alamo, using delaying tactics and small-unit harrying against Santa Anna's much larger force, to give time for the Army of Texas to grow into a viable fighting force.
 When he finally met Santa Anna at San Jacinto, the resulting victory ensured the establishment of the Republic of Texas.
 During the First World War in German East Africa, Generals Paul von Lettow-Vorbeck and Jan Smuts both used the Fabian strategy in their campaigns.

 During the First Indochina War, the Viet Minh used the strategy by utilizing delaying and hit-and-run tactics and scorched-earth strategy against the better-equipped French forces, which prolonged the war and caused both the French high command and home front to grow weary of the fighting, ending with the decisive Vietnamese victory at Dien Bien Phu.
+The Viet Cong and the PAVN would later use this strategy against the Americans and ARVN forces during the Vietnam War.

+There are some indications that the Ukraine strategy in the Russian invasion of Ukraine has been a war of attrition.

 Fabian socialism

 Fabian socialism, the ideology of the Fabian Society (founded in 1884), significantly influenced the Labour Party in the United Kingdom.
-It utilizes the same strategy of a "war of attrition" to facilitate the society's aim to bring about a socialist state.
-The advocation of gradualism distinguished this brand of socialism from those who favor revolutionary action.
+It utilises the same strategy of a "war of attrition" to facilitate the society's aim to bring about a socialist state.
+The advocation of gradualism distinguished this brand of socialism from those who favour revolutionary action.